GfSE/SpecIF/documentation/02_Concepts.md

 When SpecIF data is persisted to a JSON file it can be done in two ways:

 * The SpecIF file gets the file extension *.specif* and contains the JSON serialization of the SpecIF data.
-* SpecIF supports also the inclusion of any other files e.g. images, PDF documents etc. referenced by a SpecIF-JSON-file.
-These attached files are then stored together with the .specif file inside a ZIP-archive with the file extension *.specifz*.
+* SpecIF supports also the inclusion of any other files e.g. images, PDF documents etc. referenced by a SpecIF content.
+These attached files are stored together with the .specif file inside a ZIP-archive with the file extension *.specifz*.
 One or more \*.specif file are contained at root level of the zipped archive and the referenceded files are often collected in a folder; sometimes named *files_and_images*.

 The following table shows an overview about the SpecIF file extensions: